linkrjr/CDVAppInfo/README.md

 The MIT License

-Copyright (c) 2011 Tue Topholm / Sugee
+Copyright (c) 2013 Technophile.it Solutions.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal